The Hunting Lodge

 You know you’ve discovered a gem of a restaurant when your first visit has you planning your next.
 And that’s exactly what will happen when you visit The Hunting Lodge.
-The stunning destination restaurant—and its incredible setting—will woo your heart (and taste buds) time and time again.
+The stunning destination restaurant, Cellar Door & Lawn Bar, and its incredible setting will woo your heart (and taste buds) time and time again.

-A leisurely Sunday (or weekday!) drive away, The Hunting Lodge sits pretty in Waimauku.
-It’s a hop, step and a jump from Kumeu, surrounded by breathtaking vineyards, forest and farmland.
-You’ll feel a million miles away from the city... even though it’s just a 30-minute drive from the city centre!
+A leisurely Sunday (or weekday) drive away, The Hunting Lodge sits pretty in Waimauku.
+Just around the corner from Kumeu, it’s surrounded by breathtaking vineyards, forest and farmland.
+You’ll feel a million miles away from the city, even though it’s just a 30-minute drive.

-Escape the city and relax on the villa’s veranda (wine in hand, obvs) and eat your way through the divine dishes.
-At the helm of the kitchen, you’ll find acclaimed chef Des Harris (ex Clooney) alongside head chef Ash Abramowitz.
+At the helm of the kitchen, you’ll find head chef Ash Abramowitz alongside executive chef Des Harris (ex Clooney).
 They’ve crafted a seasonal menu showcasing a farm-to-table philosophy, or, as they call it, pasture to plate.

-The kitchen team hand-in-hand with The Hunting Lodge’s permaculturist, Josh Mainwaring.
-Josh has created a lush garden where the restaurant sources leafy greens, herbs and vegetables.
-Similarly, fruit comes from trees on the property.
-While the aim is to grow everything on-site, the rest is sourced locally, including meat and fish.
-It doesn’t get fresher than this!
+Both the kitchen team and resident permaculturist, Josh Mainwaring, have a strong connection to working with the land.
+Josh has created a lush garden where the restaurant sources more than 136 varieties of leafy greens, herbs and fruit.
+While the aim is to grow everything on-site, the rest is sourced locally, including fresh meat and fish.

-Over the weekend, you’ll find a mouth-watering brunch menu.
-There’s duck prosciutto with duck heart sauce (one of Des’ faves) and a ham with cheese toastie (an Urban List fave).
-The signature big breakfast comes with all the trimmings including thick-cut bacon, black pudding, potato rosti and perfectly gooey lardo fried eggs.
+Enter the historic villa restaurant and you’ll find a mouth-watering all day menu.
+For weekend brunching, try the duck prosciutto with duck heart sauce (one of Des’ favourites) or the signature big breakfast—it comes with all the trimmings including thick-cut bacon, black pudding, potato rosti and perfectly gooey lardo fried eggs.

 One thing’s for certain: there’s a lot to love about The Hunting Lodge.
-It’s a stunning (and delicious) spot to while away the hours.
-Sound like a bit of you?
-Book your table here and we’ll meet you there!
+It’s a stunning (and delicious) spot to wile away the hours.
+Book your table here and we’ll meet you there.

 Image credit: Lydia Arnold